BonneGueule x Inis Meáin: our summer linen sweater

 Each sweater will therefore be a little unique, and you will never find exactly the same knit twice!

-Thanks to this technique, the white thread delicately shades the beige, while creating a subtle detail on the reverse side, which will be revealed when you roll up the sleeves of your sweater, for example.
+Thanks to this technique, the white thread delicately nuances the beige, while creating a subtle detail on the reverse side, which will be revealed when you roll up the sleeves of your sweater, for example.

-Rolled and hand-stitched edges
+Hand-rolled and sewn edges

 We told you above that Inis Meáin often went even further than what is usually found in luxury.